 PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.2 Percentage of production volume from production locations where a business relationship has existed for at least five years.
-67% Stable business relationships support most aspects of the Code of Labour Practices, and give production locations a reason to invest in improving working conditions.
+69% Stable business relationships support most aspects of the Code of Labour Practices, and give production locations a reason to invest in improving working conditions.
 Supplier information provided by member company.
 3 4 0

 Comment: BP has long-lasting business relationships with most of its suppliers.
 One production site in Turkey moved to a new building and changed its name in 2015.
-However, the new production site is led by the same management and workers are partly still the same, BP remains having the same strong relationship.
+However, the new production site is led by the same management and workers are partly still the same, BP remains to have the same strong relationship.
 All orders are arranged via the old location which is now functioning as a head office.

-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.3 All new production locations are required to sign and return the questionnaire with the Code of Labour Practices before first bulk orders are placed.
-Yes The CoLP is the foundation of all work between production locations and brands, and the first step in developing a commitment to improvements.
+PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.3 All (new) production locations are required to sign and return the questionnaire with the Code of Labour Practices before first bulk orders are placed.
+2nd years + member and no new production locations selected The CoLP is the foundation of all work between production locations and brands, and the first step in developing a commitment to improvements.
 Signed CoLPs are on file.
-2 2 0
+N/A 2 0